Geography

 Computational linguistics

 Join my longtime passion for language with a field I am given more credit than is due (B.A. in math), and we get computational linguistics.
 Broadly, I am interested in language representation in humans and machines.
-More specifically, my research topic involves improving syntactic generalization abilities in language models.
+More specifically, my work at Johns Hopkins University’s Computation and Psycholinguistics, with Tom McCoy and Tal Linzen involves improving syntactic generalization abilities in language models.

 - BERT fine-tuned on MNLI and is unstable and vulnerable to syntactic heuristics (McCoy, Min, Linzen 2021).